viamrobotics/docs/docs/use-cases/one-to-many.md

 ## Next steps

-To set up a larger fleet even more quickly with `viam-server` and configurations, you can use Viam's provisioning manager, Viam Agent:
+To set up a larger fleet without manually adding a fragment to each machine configuration, you can use Viam's provisioning manager, Viam Agent:

 {{< cards >}}
 {{% card link="/fleet/provision/" %}}